juanelas/bigint-mod-arith/README.md

 ```bash
 npm install bigint-mod-arith
 ```

 NPM installation defaults to the ES6 module for browsers and the CJS one for Node.js.

-For web browsers, you can also directly download the [IIFE bundle](https://raw.githubusercontent.com/juanelas/bigint-mod-arith/master/lib/index.browser.bundle.iife.js) or the [ES6 bundle module](https://raw.githubusercontent.com/juanelas/bigint-mod-arith/master/lib/index.browser.bundle.mod.js) from GitHub.
+For web browsers, you can also directly download the [IIFE bundle](https://raw.githubusercontent.com/juanelas/bigint-mod-arith/master/lib/index.browser.bundle.iife.js) or the [ESM bundle](https://raw.githubusercontent.com/juanelas/bigint-mod-arith/master/lib/index.browser.bundle.mod.js) from the repository.

 ## Usage example